 You can input this on your own as it will vary depending on your market/location and the structure of your business.

 This will vary depending on your current stream of clients, availability and market.
 But let's assume you can handle at least 1 more client per month.

 C = $500

-Your offer does not need to cost you anything other than some time.
+Your offer does not need to cost you anything.

-Your offer simply needs to provide enough value to make your prospect want to have a conversation with you.
+Your offer simply needs to convey enough value to make your prospect want to have a conversation with you.